hoch1009/udand/#t1-p3-investigate_a_dataset/Investigate_a_Dataset.md

 ### What is the overall trend of gun purchases?

 The overall trend of gun purchases (permits to be precise) shows a steady increase beginning in 2005.
 The maximum is reached in 2016 with over 11 million permits.
 There is a noticable drop in 2017 where the number of permits is on the same level as in 2014.

+### Limitations of the analysis

+The limitations to this analysis are to be found in the quality of the data itself.
+The GitHub repo states that data for California has been removed because it was inconsistent.
+Additionally there are Nulls to be found which cannot be accounted for.
+One could interpret them for example as "zero checks" or "zero permits" but they could also be missing for a number of reasons.
+A torough interpretation is furthermore not easy to perform because there are no explanations for the individual aspects.

 ```python